 Simply being hospitable goes a long way.
 A cup of tea, a chat, shared food are all good ways to bless our friends and neighbors.
 These simple acts create opportunities to listen, learn and love our friends.

 Why not try…

-‘Be prepared to be invited to an Iftar meal as Muslims are very hospitable.
+Inviting friends for a meal or a cup of tea, or accepting an invitation to their home or even to an Iftar meal at Ramadan from them as Muslims are very hospitable.
 This is a real honour, and not an invitation to be refused.
-We need not fear being involved in something that compromises our faith – we will not be asked to pray to Allah, or to join in Islamic worship.
-Generally Muslims have positive attitudes to Christians, especially those they know are faithful, friendly and respectful.’
+We need not fear being involved in anything that compromises our faith – we will not be asked to pray to Allah, or to join in Islamic worship.

 Will you be part of a community seeking to bless East Asia’s Muslim people?

 - Find out more about blessing East and Southeast Asia’s Muslims.